 When I came to St. Andrew's for an interview, I showed Mr. Wolinkski cubing.
 I was around 29 seconds at that time, and I gave Mr. Wolinski one of the souvenir cubes that has my face on it, so I think that's how he remembered me [during the application process].
 Before I came St. Andrew's, I used to practice cubing for two hours every day, and now it's more like three hours every week.
 A lot less, but I still try to keep doing it so I don't forget how.

-I created a Rubik’s cube club at St. Andrew’s this year, and we teach people who are interested in cubing how to solve different cubes.
+I created a Rubik’s cube club at St. Andrew’s last year.
+We teach people who are interested in cubing how to solve different cubes.
 There are several people on campus who are really good at Rubik’s cubing and in the club, they help me teach kids who are just beginning.
 Many people picture a Rubik’s cube as solving six sides, but it’s actually three layers, like building a Lego set.
 It's three dimensional geometry, so you have to look at one side and picture all the other sides at the same time.
 And then it's hand coordination and memorization.
 I've memorized around 200 algorithms and they become muscle memory.
 When I see one case on the top layer, I can react in a second, and my hands just start moving.
 I don't even need to think about what algorithm is anymore.

 There’s one really fun challenge I’ve done with my friends called the “Subway Challenge.”
 You scramble a three by three standard Rubik’s cube, stand by the subway door, and when it opens you leave the train and solve it and you cannot re-enter until you finish.
 So if you cannot solve it, your subway train leaves without you.
 There are also competitions that involve solving a cube with one hand or blindfolded.
 Blindfolded, you have time to look at the cube for two minutes.
 You memorize every single piece by color orientation and direction.